 Despite the challenges posed by Covid-19, IELTS in Australia was one of the few locations around the world that kept testing.
-This minimised disruption to life-changing opportunities for international students already on-shore and those who needed an English language proficiency test for migration.
+Consequently, this minimised disruption to life-changing opportunities for international students already on-shore.
+But also for those who needed an English language proficiency test for migration.

-To ensure the health and safety of our test takers and teams, Australian test centres implemented strict physical distancing procedures and additional hygiene practices.
+To ensure the health and safety of our test takers and teams, IELTS implemented strict physical distancing procedures and additional hygiene practices.

-Changes to test day arrangements included asking our test takers to sign a health declaration, inviting test takers, test day staff and examiners to wear masks, and conducting temperature checks.
-Hand sanitiser is readily available and test rooms are frequently disinfected and deep cleaned.
-Additional spacing in test rooms, reduced testing groups and participation in computer-delivered test rooms were some of the other measures put in place.
+We made some changes to test day arrangements.
+This includes asking you to sign a health declaration.
+Also, we invite test takers, test day staff and examiners to wear masks.
+Sometimes wearing masks is even required.
+Additionally, we conduct temperature checks.
+Of course, hand sanitiser is readily available and test rooms are frequently disinfected and deep-cleaned.
+Other measures we put in place are the spacing in test rooms, reduced testing groups, and participation in computer-delivered test.

 Absolutely fine.
 No issues with the video versus face-to-face.
 Would recommend.
 Good quality video and sound.

-Computer-delivered IELTS has allowed IELTS Australia to quickly adapt test day arrangements to adhere to government requirements – providing a greater flexibility for test takers and organisations who rely on IELTS results.
+With Computer-delivered IELTS, we quickly adapted test day arrangements to adhere to government requirements.
+As a result, this provides a greater flexibility for test takers and organisations who rely on IELTS results.

 Furthermore, Australia test centres introduced Video Call Speaking tests as an interim safety measure.

-Video Call Speaking tests are delivered over a secure video call by a certified IELTS Speaking examiner, enabling a real-life, real-time two-way communication – just like in the face-to-face IELTS Speaking tests.
+We deliver Video Call Speaking tests over a secure video call by a certified IELTS Speaking examiner.
+This enables a real-life, real-time two-way communication.
+Just like in the face-to-face IELTS Speaking tests.

-Video Call Speaking tests are exactly the same as the in-person Speaking test in terms of content, scoring, timing, question format and security arrangements.
+Video Call Speaking tests are exactly the same as the in-person Speaking test.
+They are the same in terms of content, scoring, timing, question format and security arrangements.